Nelson Music Festival Trust

 As a multi-instrumentalist he has performed in most major venues and folk festivals around the country in a variety of collaborations and currently performs over 100 concerts each year in schools.

 As a live sound and recording engineer, he has mixed and recorded a variety of New Zealand and overseas musicians from a broad range of music genres.

 He was involved in the first Adam Chamber Music Festival in 1992 when he was Director of the Nelson School Of Music and has performed numerous times in the Festival over the years, and has been stage manager for the last three festivals.

-He is currently on the Board of the Nelson School of Music and was made a Member of the New Zealand Order of Merit in the 2015 New Year's honours list.
+He served on the Board of the Nelson School of Music during its recent refurbishment and was made a Member of the New Zealand Order of Merit in the 2015 New Year's honours list.

 He is currently working in collaboration with visual artists Robin Slow and Brian Flintoff creating soundscapes featuring taonga pūoro for exhibitions.